leminhtuan2015/Today-I-Learn/android/android_api_level.md

 ```

 * **minSdkVersion** (lowest possible SDK)
-* **compileSdkVersion** (latest SDK)
+* **compileSdkVersion** (highest possible SDK)
+* **minSdkVersion** <= **targetSdkVersion** <= **compileSdkVersion**
 * **targetSdkVersion** has mean nothing with how your app is compiled or what APIs you can utilize, If you do not specify the targetSdkVersion, it defaults to the minSdkVersion
-* **minSdkVersion** <= **targetSdkVersion** <= **compileSdkVersion**